Dunia Finance A Worst Nightmare For Dubai Based Pinay Expat

 Since 2013 I always heard my friend complaining about her financial situation.
-She has a loan which increases the amount to almost 70% only because of the interests.
+She has a loan which increases the amount to almost 70% because of the added interests.

 She was open to discussing it, how it happens and why she is in that situation.
 Something too personal which involves her family’s health that’s why she had overused the credit card.